nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 project.

 We aim to support the oldest [Python version](https://devguide.python.org/versions/) still receiving security updates, up to the latest.
+In any case, there's no rush to bump the minimum version requirement unless it brings a new feature that we need.

 ### GTK